 This study indicated the unsuitability of subjective scales for ergonomic assessment in fruit harvesting tasks undertaken by the Hispanic migrant workers, as compared to the uses of cardiac measures and the muscle fatigue of trapezius.
 However, the findings from this study that the subjective scales were more sensitive to light workload (T2) is opposite to a previous work; that is, while Borg scale could detect a major change in task difficulty, it was found unsuitable to identify minor changes of task difficulty and discomfort, in contrast to the capability of EMG at biceps brachii and triceps brachii (Shafti et al., 2016).
 On a contrary, Borg CR10 was found to be more sensitive to a light load than EMG MPF did; that is, in a laboratory study using the EMG MPF of trapezius and Borg CR10 during arm abduction, there was a strong negative correlation between the MPF and the CR10 scores at heavy load while the MPF did not change at low load (Öberg et al., 1994).
 Above all, even though this study found increases over time in both EMG MPF and Borg CR10, we did not address whether the direct measure of muscle fatigue like EMG or the subjective discomfort responses like Borg scales could provide a better ergonomic assessment.

 Newly developed subjective rating scales like Omni RPE may be used for certain contexts.
 This subjective measurement could be used as a complement of their corresponding direct measurement rather than as standalone tools.
 Even though a previous study found that the Omni RPE in a pictorial face format was correlated with heart rate and respiratory rate in both men and women (Huang & Chiou, 2013), Omni RPE alone was not distinguishable across different walking and running loads in children whereas the oxygen consumption did (Kung et al., 2020).
+Alternatively, we propose a combination of farmworkers carrying apple bag and faces representing emotions in the Omni RPE

 4.3.
 Study limitations